HosnaJabbari/Knotty/README.md

 Simfold is required to be installed as a library before using CCJ.
 Original CCJ is contained in the Original CCJ subdirectory.
 Both Modifed CCJ and Sparse CCJ are in the Sparse CCJ subdirectory.
+Sparse CCJ uses the least amount of memory and is recommended to be used.
 Instructions for installation and usage are in the READMEs of their respective subdirectories.

 Simfold is a part of MultiRNAFold (http://www.rnasoft.ca/download.html).